francisfuzz/temperature/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It exists to implement the React documentation's main concept of [Lifting State Up](https://reactjs.org/docs/lifting-state-up.html).

 ## Available Scripts